ShahzarMazhar/library/README.md

 - Basic do’s and don’t’s of prototypical inheritance.

 ## About This Project
 This library app where we can make note of books read progress, add and delete books etc. Book can be sorted by title, author, or recently added.
+Now user can save their progress and load it back by logging in with their google account.

 ## Preview